Intense Pulsed Light

-How Much Does an IPL Photofacial Cost?
+How Much Does an IPL Cost?

 The cost of your IPL photofacial at West End Plastic Surgery will depend upon the size of the areas you’ve elected to treat.
 Your cost is based upon the length of time it takes to adequately cover your target areas.
 This can vary widely between patients.
 During your consultation we’ll learn exactly the issues or areas you’re seeking to address.
 At that point, we can give you the exact cost of your IPL photofacial.

-Does Insurance Cover an IPL Photofacial?
+Does Insurance Cover IPL?

 No. These treatments are considered to be elective, cosmetic treatments.
 As such, insurance does not cover them.
 You can use money from a health savings account to pay for your photofacial, however.